GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex2_.md

 - Could you orient yourself on the basemap?
 Are there points of interests or something you could use as a orientation point?
 - Would you say that the basemaps are suited for participatory mapping?
 Reason your answer and think about participants that are not familiar with basemaps.
 - Which difference can you detect between satellite and OSM basemaps?
-- In which uses cases would you prefer the OSM basemap?
+- In which uses cases would you prefer a OSM basemap?
-- In which uses cases would you prefer the Satellite basemap?
+- In which uses cases would you prefer a satellite imagery basemap?
-- What traffic light colour would you give the satellite and OSM basemap individually for this area?
+- What traffic light colour would you give the satellite imagery and OSM basemap individually for this area?
 - Discuss the OSM-Mapping-suitability-report:
 - What is the overall result of the basemap?
 (Which colour of the traffic light?)
 - What are your most important findings from the OSM-Mapping-suitability-report?
 - Would it make sense to organise a mapathon beforehand in order to improve the OSM data to use with your Sketch Map?

 ### 3. Wrap-up:

 Make some notes and prepare yourself for a short presentation of your maps to share with the other participants:
 - Prepare your Presentation and decide who is going to present.
 - Think about open questions, as well as feedback to the exercise